docker-web/docker-web/README.md

 usage: docker-web <command> <app_name>
        docker-web <command> (command will be apply for all apps)

-  up                 launch or update a web app with configuration set in config.sh and proxy settings set in nginx.conf then execute post-install.sh create             create an app from a dockerhub image (based on /template) (docker-web create <app_name> <dockerhub_image_name>) init               init a docker-web app in the current directory (based on /template) backup             archive app (named volumes + config folder) in backup folder (send to storj if configured) restore            restore app archived (copy-back from storj if configured) reset              down app and prune containers, images and volumes not linked to up & running containers (useful for dev & test) drop               down app and remove its config folder
+  up                 launch or update app create             create <app_name> <dockerhub_image_name> (based on /template) init               init app in the current directory (based on /template) backup             archive app in backup folder (send to storj if configured) restore            restore app (copy-back from storj if configured) reset              down app and prune containers, images and volumes drop               down app and remove its config folder
   *                  restart stop down rm logs pull ... any docker-compose commands are compatible